Skip to content

 If you are studying with us and you are not bringing your family or dependants with you, we guarantee to find you somewhere to live and our partner halls offer a wide range of properties and budget types close to the university campuses.

-We continue to work closely with partner accommodation providers to ensure they meet Government Covid-safe guidance - your safety and comfort are our key priorities.
+We continue to work closely with partner accommodation providers to ensure they meet Government health and safety guidance - your safety and comfort are our key priorities.

 Find out more information on accommodation for international students or search and apply for accommodation online now.
 The sooner you apply, the more likely you are to get your first choice of property.